axoflow/axosyslog-core-docs/content/filterx/_index.md

 When assigning values to name-value pairs, you cannot modify [hard macros]({{< relref "/chapter-manipulating-messages/customizing-message-format/macros-hard-vs-soft/_index.md" >}}).
 {{% /alert %}}

+### Template functions

 You can use the traditional [template functions]({{< relref "/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md" >}}) of {{< product >}} to access and format name-value pairs.
-Note that you must enclose the template function expression between double-quotes, for example:
+For that you must enclose the template function expression between double-quotes, for example:

 ```shell
 ${MESSAGE} = "$(format-json --subkeys values.)";
 ```

+However, note that template functions cannot access the local and pipeline variables created in filterx blocks.

 ## Delete values